For further advice on the transmission and prevention of rotavirus, visit the NHS Choices website.

-Figure 1 shows the number of rotavirus laboratory reports in Scotland until the end of 2018.
-Following the introduction of the immunisation programme there has been a marked reduction in numbers of laboratory reports and absence of the seasonal peak, which clearly demonstrates the impact of the vaccine.
+Figure 1 shows the number of rotavirus laboratory reports in Scotland from 2011 to the end of 2020.
+Following the introduction of the immunisation programme there has been a marked reduction in the number of laboratory reports, which clearly demonstrates the impact of the vaccine.
 A reduction of laboratory confirmed rotavirus samples has also been seen in unvaccinated children suggestive of indirect herd protection due to the vaccine.

-Scottish Morbidity Record 01 (SMR01) is a national dataset held by the NHS Information Services Division (ISD) and provides data on admissions to General Acute Inpatient and Day Case.
+Scottish Morbidity Record 01 (SMR01) is a national dataset held by Public Health Scotland Data and Intelligence and provides data on admissions to General Acute Inpatient and Day Case.

 Surveillance of hospital admissions attributable to rotavirus is undertaken using defined International Classification of Disease 10 (ICD-10) codes for rotavirus and viral enteritis (possible rotavirus).

-Figure 3 shows the number of admissions for rotavirus for children aged less than five years by month in the three year period 2014 to 2017 compared to an average of the years 2010 to 2013.
-This figure shows the impact of the vaccine on rotavirus related hospital admissions of young children.
+Figure 2 shows the number of admissions for rotavirus for children aged less than five years by month in the three-year period 2014 to 2017 compared to an average of the years 2010 to 2013.
+This figure shows the impact of the vaccine on rotavirus-related hospital admissions of young children.
 The increase in hospital admissions observed in November and December of 2016, was prior to the rotavirus season and therefore most likely associated with increased circulation of norovirus at that time.